pythonanywhere/flask-tutorials/tutorial-2.md

 Reload the site once again from the "Web" tab, and visit it.
 You'll see that all of the existing comments are now showing up as having been posted by "Anonymous Coward".
-Add a new one -- and you'll see that the username is stored :-)
+Add a new one -- and you'll see that the username that you're currently logged in as is stored :-)

 All fairly easy, right?
-Setting up the virtualenv and Flask-Migrate did take a bit of time and effort (you can probably see why we didn't include them in the first tutorial -- it's too much to dump on someone when they're a complete beginner), but it does pay off quickly.
+Well, hopefully not horrendously difficult.
+Setting up the virtualenv and Flask-Migrate did take a bit of time and effort
+(you can probably see why we didn't include them in the first tutorial -- it's too much to dump on someone when they're a complete beginner), but it does pay off quickly.